 For the long-term investor with real long-term financial goals, today is always the best day to get started.
 Indeed, investor success is much more about time in the market rather than timing the market.

 Here are a few Q & As to help overcome your fear and get on track to meet various financial goals.
-21000 Close for the Dow Jones Financial Plan
+24000 threshold for the Dow Jones Financial Plan

 Q: Do I need to Invest in Stocks?